emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 ## Test Connection

-Go to `Settings` ---> `Things` ---> `MQTT Broker`, when there is a little green label that says "online, you are successfully connecting openHAB with EMQX Cloud.
+Go to `Settings` ---> `Things` ---> `MQTT Broker`, when there is a little green label that says "online", you are successfully connecting openHAB with EMQX Cloud.
 Congrats!

 ![openhab_connection](./_assets/openhab_connection.png)